soyelherein/pyspark-cicd-template/docs/source/intro.rst

 Building Artifact
 ------------------

-The project has a build-in Makefile utility to create zipped dependency and configs and bundle them together
+The project has a build-in Makefile utility to create zipped dependency and configs and bundle them together in a packages.zip file

 .. code-block:: console